University-at-Buffalo-SEDS/sedsprintf_2026/README.md

 ## Usage

-- When using this library as a submodule or subtree in a c or c++ project, make sure to add the following to your
+- When using this library as a submodule or subtree in a C or C++ project, make sure to add the following to your
 - cmakelists.txt
   ```cmake
   add_subdirectory(${CMAKE_SOURCE_DIR}/sedsprintf_rs)